 Skin color makes a difference, too.
 People with dark skin produce less vitamin D, and I’ve seen very severe deficiencies in Orthodox Jews and Muslims who keep themselves covered all the time.

-The government recommends 200 to 600 IUs of vitamin D a day.
+The NIH recommends 200 to 600 IUs of vitamin D a day.
 That’s the amount to prevent rickets, a disease caused by vitamin D deficiency.
 But the real question is: How much vitamin D do you need for optimal health, not just deficiencies?

 How much vitamin D is the right amount?